eqlz/fsnd-linux-server-config/README.md

 __Configure the Uncomplicated Firewall__

-Check the status of the firewall, use: `sudo ufw status`
+Check the status of the firewall: `sudo ufw status`

 Block all incoming connections on all ports: `sudo ufw default deny incoming`